Updated: Sep 20

-The new tax law benefits REIT investors more than it does the real estate investment trusts themselves.
+The new tax law benefits REIT investors, also called syndication investors, more than it does the real estate investment trusts themselves.

 REAL ESTATE HAS traditionally held up well against market swings and rising inflation.
 Real estate investment trusts offer a compact, tax-advantaged alternative to direct ownership, and thanks to tax reform, those advantages are better than ever.